zackstout/aoc-2025/remaining.md

 ### --- Day 14: One-Time Pad ---

+Part two: ⭐

 Salt and MD5 iterated many times.

+Woof, needed some GPT action and still takes 2 minutes to run.
+A few subtle bugs were crushing me (double counting, and counting in order of when validated, rather than original index).

 ### --- Day 17: Two Steps Forward ---

+Part two: ⭐

 Find longest path that reaches vault (using MD5 on path to get next possible steps).

+Huh, this one was pleasantly simple.
+Once we recovered part one solution (BFS), just... don't return when you find a solution?
+Works for me!

 ### --- Day 19: An Elephant Named Joseph ---